INTRODUCTION & SAMPLE APPLICATIONS

-Please be sure to read this section very carefully, as well as look up the consulate that serves your state/region immediately.
-You will save yourself time if you take note of any special requirements, by checking the consulate website.
-You also may wish to confirm the business hours of the Italian Consulate if you are obtaining your visa, and check to see if you need to apply in person.
-Be aware that not all states have a Consulate and this may require an out of state trip to apply for a visa.
+Please be sure to read all information very carefully, as well as look up the consulate that serves your state/region immediately.
+You will save yourself time if you take note of any special requirements by checking the consulate website.
+You also may wish to confirm the business hours of the Italian Consulate if you are obtaining your visa, and check to see if you need to get an appointment to drop off your application (this is nearly always the case).
+Be aware that not all states have a Consulate and this may require an out of state trip.

 Please do not leave the securing of a visa until the last minute!
 At the same time, be aware that all documents must be prepared and dated within a 90 day window of the date that the program begins.
 Your appointment at the consulate must also fall within this window.
 We recommend getting started as soon as departure is less than 90 days away.